 The R10 000.00 Startup & Grow Challenge will also be launched at the Indaba, which is a program in partnership with corporates and endorsed by municipalities to fund one needy entrepreneurs from previously disadvantaged community in its jurisdiction, to receive “read-made start-up kits” to launch their own businesses inclusive of training and mentorship.

 The Challenge aims to create 1000 start-ups by the year 2020 in full partnership with local municipalities.

-The Startup and Grow Project will commence on 1 February 2019 and Municipalities are not required to fund any component other than endorsing it.
+The Startup and Grow Program will commence on 1 February 2019 and Municipalities are not required to fund any component other than endorsing it.

 Funding any component is optional though.

 The objective is for the supplier-partners to fund these components via their B-BBEE funding, which will be raised and managed by the Program.